hannobraun/notebooks/documentation/tools.md

 ## Other

-These are just standard tools that I already had in my workshop.
+These are just standard tools that I already had in my workshop, or found around the apartment.

 - A knife
 - A ruler